nmattei/cmps3140/syllabus.md

 By Stuart Russell and Peter Norvig [Website](http://aima.cs.berkeley.edu/).

+There will be a number of additional readings posted on the [Schedule]() page and the [Links & Resources Page]() contains a host of additional free textbooks and supplementary material.

+---

-## Evaluation Procedures and Grading Criteria
+# Evaluation Procedures and Grading Criteria

-This course will consist of four distinct grading areas.
+This course will consist of six distinct grading areas.
 Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
 *	  5% - In Class Activities, Participation, Online Questions.
 *   5% - Attendance
 *   20% - Written Homeworks